 What is in Trump’s Greenland ‘deal’ – and what is missing?

-US president abruptly dropped threats against allies after talks with Rutte on the ‘framework’ of a deal that does not involve selling Greenland
+US president abruptly dropped threats against allies after talks with Nato chief on the ‘framework’ of a deal that does not involve selling Greenland

-Rutte said that Denmark would retain its sovereignty and stressed that Nato allies would have to step up on Arctic security “within months” under the framework deal under discussion.
+Mr Rutte said that Denmark would retain its sovereignty and stressed that Nato allies would have to step up on Arctic security “within months” under the framework deal currently being discussed.

 The Independent looks at how the US may look to strike an agreement with Denmark and Nato.